alephsecurity/z3-walkthrough/README.md

   http://(05640c9d300f or 127.0.0.1):8888/?token=e9a3e49b8fa92db5ba006c6a0c18d319bb361134cf1ab02f

-Click the link or go to http://localhost:8888 and use the string after the '?toke=' to login to Jupyter.
+Click the link or go to http://localhost:8888 and use the string after the '?token=' to login to Jupyter.